-- a) Defined Service Levels All applicable Divisions and associated Business and Service Lines will define their existing service levels which will be approved in the first year of a Multi-Year Business Plan and Budget cycle as included in the Business Plan and Budget document. - b) Impact of Inflation Identification of increases or decreases in prices and costs that have an impact on operating expenditures, including required reserve impacts.
+- a) Defined Service Levels All applicable divisions and associated Business and Service Lines will define their existing service levels which will be approved in the first year of a Multi-Year Business Plan and Budget cycle as included in the Business Plan and Budget document. - b) Impact of Inflation Identification of increases or decreases in prices and costs that have an impact on operating expenditures, including required reserve impacts.
 These impacts are required to be specifically defined and justified.
+For example, specific inflation drivers need to be identified such as contractual increases for snow and ice removal, wage increases as a result of collective bargaining agreements, and utility rate changes need to be identified instead of a blanket inflation assumption (CPI inflation to all operating expenditures).

+POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER

+Multi-Year Business Plan and

+Budget Policy

-For example, specific inflation drivers need to be identified such as contractual increases for snow and ice removal, wage increases as a result of collective bargaining agreements, and utility rate changes need to be identified instead of a blanket inflation assumption (CPI inflation to all operating expenditures). - c) Consumption Historical results and future estimates of consumption as part of the estimating of operating expenditures.
-Examples of common changes to consumption include fuel, utilities, employee training and special/contracted services. - d) Linear Growth Impacts Identification of specific growth impacts that will result in additional costs in order to maintain the existing service levels.
-These estimates will be based on relevant specific growth drivers such as: kilometers of roadway added for road maintenance costs, The Capital Reserve Bylaw and policy requirements, new hectares of park/green space for parks maintenance costs, population increases for grants tied to per capita ratios or impacts of previously approved and constructed capital projects, as outlined in subsection 4.12(c) of this Appendix.
-These impacts will be verified annually to reaffirm the underlying assumptions. - e) Step Growth Impacts Phased-in amounts for step growth that will either be used in the budget for the step growth expenditures that are expected, or will be used as contributions to appropriate reserves, asset management plans or funding plans until the year the step growth is required.
-These impacts will be verified annually to reaffirm the underlying assumptions.
+- c) Consumption Historical results and future estimates of consumption as part of the estimating of operating expenditures.
+Examples of common changes to consumption include fuel, utilities, employee training and special/contracted services. - d) Growth Impacts Identification of specific growth impacts that will result in additional costs in order to maintain the existing service levels.
+These estimates will be based on relevant specific growth drivers such as: kilometers of roadway added for road maintenance costs, Capital Reserve Bylaw and policy requirements, new hectares of park/green space for parks maintenance costs, population increases for grants tied to per capita ratios or impacts of previously approved and constructed capital projects, as outlined in subsection 4.3(c)(i) of this appendix.
+These impacts will be verified annually to reaffirm the underlying assumptions. - e) Continuous Improvement Identification of cost decreases as a result of efficiencies or continuous improvement initiatives anticipated by the appropriate division.